FerriLaura/market_pulse_project/README.md

 ### 1. Data collection
 Historical stock price data were retrieved directly from Yahoo Finance using the yfinance Python library.
 The data.py script fetches daily adjusted closing prices for each selected ticker over the past year.
 Key parameters are fixed on the config.py module:
-- period: 1 years
+- period: 1 year
 - interval: daily
 - auto adjust: enabled to account for stock splits and dividends
+- Sector ETFs considered:
+    - Technology (XLK)
+    - Energy (XLE)
+    - Healthcare (XLV)
+    - Financials (XLF)
+    - Utilities (XLU)

 In data.py script, a function called fetch_prices() is defined to download and organize the price data.
 This function:
-- takes as input a list of tickers (the ones defined in config.py);
+- takes as input a list of ETF (the ones defined in config.py);
 - downloads their adjusted closing prices over the selected period;
 - cleans missing data;
 - saves the resulting table as a CSV file in the data/ folder.

-This creates a structured dataset where: each row corresponds to a trading day; each column corresponds to a company ticker and each value is the adjusted closing price for that day.
+This creates a structured dataframe where: each row corresponds to a trading day; each column corresponds to a company ticker and each value is the adjusted closing price for that day.

-### 2. Retutn computation
+### 2. Daily return computation
 Once the price data are available, the next step (implemented in metrics.py) is to compute daily returns, which represents the day-to-day percentage change in stock prices.
 The formula is: Rt=(Pt-Pt-1)/Pt-1
 This is done automatically in this project using the pandas method .pct_change().
 Daily returns are the foundation for all sebsequent financial metrics because they quantify how much one price moves from one day to the next.
+Daily returns are fundamental building block for: volatility, Sharpe ratio, correlations and cumulative growth.

-### 3. Performance and risk metrics
+### 3. Performance and Risk Metrics
-Next, the project computes key financial metrics for each sector:
+Next, the project computes key financial metrics for each sector.
+The function summarize_returns() in metrics.py computes, for each etf:
-- mean annual return, which measures expected performance;
+- Annualized Mean Return, which measures expected performance;
-- volatility: which measures risk or uncertainty (standard deviation of returns);
+- Annualized Volatility: which measures risk or uncertainty (standard deviation of returns);
 - variance: which represents the spread of returns (square of volatility);
-- Sharpe ratio: measures risk-adjusted performance (how much excess return a sector generates per unit of risk).
+- Sharpe Ratio: that measures risk-adjusted performance (how much excess return a sector generates per unit of risk).

 To annualize the metrics, the script assumes 252 trading days per year (that is the average number of business days in financial markets).